teilWERK/ewindow.org/imagedownload.md

 ## Operations to install the Operanting System and the Software

+#### FOR PRO:
+1. Download the image
+Here you get the Image for Raspberry Pi http://imagedev.toxblinkenwall.org/
+2. Install it to the SD card
+Unpack the archive, and write the .img to the SD card.

+#### FOR BEGINNERS:
 ### Setup a new System from scratch
 1. Download ETCHER [https://www.balena.io/etcher/]
 2. Install ETCHER on your PC